grezniczek/redcap_custom_footer/README.md

 Version | Updates
 ------- | ----
+1.2.0   | Adds a new custom footer to be set for the Protected Email page.
 1.1.3   | Add instructions for testing the module.
 1.1.2   | Bug fix.
 1.1.1   | Removed a type hint in the PHP code that would give an error in some PHP versions.